 turn contains hashes of all the Snapshot and Delta Files.

-Upon initialization, the mirror server generates a session ID for the
+Upon initialization, the mirror server generates a session identifier (session_id) for the

-Database.
+Database (Section 3.2).
 This allows long term caching and used by the client to

 determine that the Delta Files continue to form a full set of changes